Taiko2k/GTK4PythonTutorial/README.md

 self.box1.append(self.box2)  # Put vert box in that box self.box1.append(self.box3)  # And another one, empty for now

-self.box2.append(self.button) # Put button in the first of the two vertial boxes
+self.box2.append(self.button) # Put button in the first of the two vertical boxes
 ```

 Now that's more neat!